Updated June 13, 2023

 - Magento ERP Architecture

-2. Bootstrap: Bootstrap creates environments for the Magento app for running it.
-At first, it will check and sets few things like, PHP version, the setting of error reporting, defining the base path, initialize and invoking of the autoloader.
+b.
+Bootstrap: Bootstrap creates environments for the Magento app to run it.
+At first, it will check and sets a few things like the PHP version, the setting of error reporting, defining the base path, and initializing and invoking the autoloader.

 - Object manager initialization, fetching the main configuration from /app/etc/config.php

-- Launch the application, by getting controller instance and call routing dispatch function.
+- Launch the application by getting the controller instance and calling the routing dispatch function.

-3. Routing: In Magento routing play an important role, it has the algorithm where it will be decided which controller will be dispatched.
+c.
+Routing: In Magento, routing plays an important role; it has the algorithm to decide which controller will be dispatched.

-Before dispatch, it will go through several steps like:
+Before dispatch, it will go through several steps:

-Fetch active Routers—>Search for the requested controller and action—>After that find exact request controller and action an interpreter class file —>new dispatch function of interpreter class will be called.
+Fetch active Routers—>Search for the requested controller and action—>After that, find the exact request controller and action in an interpreter class file —>new dispatch function of the interpreter class will be called.

-4. Controller: After routing was able to decide which controller function need to call, that particular action of the controller will be invoked.
-This invoked function can call to model for any particular data, as the model contains business logic.
-Once the controller function will get data from the model it can either bind data with a view of HTML with a specific design or it can simply return according to requirements.
+d.
+Controller: After routing, can decide which controller function needs to call; that particular action will be invoked.
+This invoked function can call to model for any specific data, as the model contains business logic.
+Once the controller function gets data from the model, it can either bind data with a view of HTML with a specific design or simply return according to requirements.

-5. Model: The model is the place where we can write our business logic.
-The business logic like getting order details and calculation of the sum of the total amount and any discount will be calculated here only.
+e.
+Model: The model is where we can write our business logic.
+The business logic, like getting order details and calculating the sum of the total amount and any discount, will be calculated here only.

-6. Mysql: This is the section where we are storing our all important data.
-These data are users details, user orders detail many important items.
+f.
+Mysql: This is the section where we store all important data.
+These data are user details; user orders detail many essential items.

-7. View: This section contains all the HTML and CSS styles.
+g.
+View: This section contains all the HTML and CSS styles.
 It also added less from the magento2.
-It gets data from the controller and binds that data with html and CSS.
-After binding data with HTML and CSS, it will be returned to the respective controller action which called it.
+It gets data from the controller and binds it with html and CSS.
+After binding data with HTML and CSS, it will be returned to the respective controller action, which called it.

 They are given below:

-- User password encrypted while transmitted, it means the unencrypted password is not allowed to transmit.
+- User password encrypted while transmitted means the unencrypted password is not allowed to transmit.